KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 Named pipes also have an actual presence in the file system.
 That is, they show up as files.
 But unlike most files, they never appear to have contents.
 Even if you write a lot of data to a named pipe, the file appears to be empty.
 Making named pipes can be done through the **mkfifo** command.

-As they are not frequently used, we leave the interested reader to man page :smiley:.
+As they are not frequently used, we direct the interested reader to `man` pages.